Course Description

 TCIC/TLETS Full Access Operator >>

-This course is for operators performing NCIC/TCIC functions, including inquiry, entry, modification, clearing, canceling and III functions.
+This three-day course is for operators who perform all TCIC/NCIC functions, including inquiry, entry, modification, clearing, canceling, and III functions.
 It also covers navigation of the databases that are connected to the TLETS system such as administrative messages, driver license, vehicle registration, and instructions regarding proper procedures for broadcasting in the state and nationwide.
+Operators must receive this training within the first six months of assignment or employment, regardless of whether these duties are performed on a full-time or part-time basis.
+To comply with federal requirements, operators must recertify within two years of certification or most recent certification date.

 Telecommunicator Role in Responder Safety >>